-- 6. It is the intent of the parties that the following joint ventures shall be studied with a view to the development of such proposed projects: - (a) The exploration for oil and development of the properties of the Government in the Caspian Sea in accordance with prevailing Iranian laws. - (b) Participation by the Government in a joint venture with Occidental in Canvey Island refinery on an equal basis. - The Government shall grant to Occidental a right of first refusal on all its holdings of preferred stock and warrants, so that said securities shall not be sold to third parties without the Government having first transmitted an offer in writing to sell the same to Occidental at a specified price and on specified terms.
+(a) The exploration for oil and development of the properties of the Government in the Caspian Sea in accordance with prevailing Iranian laws.

+(b) Participation by the Government in a joint venture with Occidental in Canvey Island refinery on an equal basis.

+The Government shall grant to Occidental a right 7. of first refusal on all its holdings of preferred stock and warrants, so that said securities shall not be sold to third parties without the Government having first transmitted an offer in writing to sell the same to Occidental at a specified price and on specified terms.
 In the event Occidental does not accept such offer of sale from the Government within the time specified therein, then the Government shall have the right to the registration of said securities by Occidental.
 The Government may notify Occidental in writing and Occidental shall, as soon as practicable upon receipt of such notice, file with the United States Securities and Exchange Commission an appropriate registration statement covering the shares of stock or warrants proposed to be sold.
-The terms and conditions applicable to such right of first refusal and registration right shall be more fully set forth in the definitive agreement. - 8.
-It is understood that the Government does not intend to acquire any Occidental securities in addition to those provided for herein, unless offered by the company itself or as part of an agreement with the company. - 9.
-If the foregoing proposal is acceptable to you and is approved by Occidental's Board of Directors, and any necessary or appropriate governmental authorities in Iran or the United States, it would as soon as practicable but in no event later than August 31, 1976 be incorporated into a definitive agreement, signed by Occidental and the Government, which would include appropriate language providing for arbitration in the event of any dispute arising under the definitive agreement by the International Chamber of Commerce in London, and for anti-dilution provisions protecting the Government's holdings of Occidental securities, and representations and warranties by Occidental as to the valid title free and clear of liens and encumbrances of the stock and warrants to be sold to the Government, the accuracy of the latest financial statements, and other customary warranties, representations, covenants, and conditions, including the absence of any need for approvals by Occidental's shareholders, creditors, or other persons (except for the narmal New York Stock Exchange listing requirements).
-The execution of the definitive agreement shall be subject to the completion of legal, tax, financial, and operational investigations satisfactory to the Government.
+The terms and conditions applicable to such right of first refusal and registration right shall be more fully set forth in the definitive agreement.

+8. It is understood that the Government does not intend to acquire any Occidental securities in addition to those provised for herein, unless offered by the company itself or as part of an agreement with the company.

+9. If the foregoing proposal is acceptable to you and is approved by Occidental's Board of Directors, and any necessary or appropriate governmental authorities in Iran or the United States, it would as soon as practicable but in no event later than August 31, 1976 be incorporated into a definitive agreement. signed by Occidental and the Government, which would include appropriate language providing for arbitration in the event of any dispute arising under the definitive agreement by the International Chamber of Commerce in London, and for anti-dilution provisions protecting the Government's holdings of Occidental securities, and representations and warranties by Occidental as to the valid title free and clear of liens and encumbrances of the stock and warrants to be sold to the Government, the accuracy of the latest financial statements, and other customary warranties, representations, covenants, and conditions, including -- the absence of any need for approvals by Occidental's shareholders, creditors, or other persons (except for the normal New York Stock Exchange listing requirements).
+'The execution of the definitive agreement shall be subject to the completion of legal, tax, financial, and operational investigations satisfactory to the Government.

-would appreciate your Signing a copy of this letter in the place indicated below.
+If the terms of this proposal are acceptable to you, we would appreciate your Signing a copy of this letter in the place indicated below.
 It is recognized that this letter, when signed, will not constitute a legal obligation of either party but rather an indication of intent on the part of both parties to proceed with this transaction.
 Neither party will have any legal obligation with respect to the proposal made herein unless and until a definitive agreement shall have been executed and delivered.

-Very truly yours,
+Very truly yours.

-OCCIDENTAL PETROLEUM CORPORATIO
+OCCIDENTAL PETROLEUM CORPORATO

-By: /// lts Chairman
+By: His Chairman